The First and the Last of the Modernists

 I think this is a room that in some way summarizes the spirit of this exhibition.

-Selected press on O’Grady in the 2010 Whitney Biennial
+Various critics and bloggers, selected press on O’Grady in the 2010 Whitney Biennial, 2010.

 A compilation of 18 selected and conflicting mentions of Lorraine O’Grady’s piece in the 2010 Whitney Biennial provides an opportunity to compare responses to The First and the Last of the Modernists and parse their differences.